ddfabbro/ddfabbro.github.io/index.md

 Whether you're related to my research topics or just visiting, you might enjoy looking at my [Projects](http://ddfabbro.com/projects.html) and [Writings](http://ddfabbro.com/writings.html)
 <br><br>
-## Contact
+## Contacts

 Feel free to reach me out.
 It is usually very easy to get in touch with me.

-Please, use one of the icons in the footer of this page and send me a message.
+Please, use one of the icons in the footer of this page to find my contacts.
 <br><br>
 ## Software I recommend